(866) 615-9507

 What Amount of ERISA Bond Do I Need?

 Determining the appropriate amount of ERISA bond coverage can be crucial for plan administrators in Pennsylvania.
 The Department of Labor notes that a bond must exist for each trustee, fiduciary, or named administrator equal to at least 10% of the total amount of funds.
-If the plan holds non-qualifying assets, the amount of the bond should be higher.
+If the plan holds non-qualifying assets, the bond amount should be higher.

 It’s always advisable to consult a legal professional or an experienced ERISA consultant to ensure you’re adequately covered.